-Because a keto diet helps the body convert fat to energy, it also increases energy levels since it gives the body a more reliable source of energy.
+Because a keto diet helps the body convert fat to energy, it also increases energy levels since it gives the body a more reliable energy source.

-The ketogenic diet is currently being researched as an anti-cancer treatment since cancer cells are fed by carbohydrates.
+The ketogenic diet is currently being researched as an anti-cancer treatment since carbohydrates feed cancer cells.

 What to avoid: carbohydrates

 When it comes to the keto diet, focus first on limiting carbohydrates.
-You should avoid bread, pasta, rice, and other high-carbohydrate foods.
+It would help if you avoided bread, pasta, rice, and other high-carbohydrate foods.

 Instead, fill up on healthy fats and low-carbohydrate vegetables.

 Here are some keto diet foods that are high in carbohydrates that you should avoid:

 - Granola bars